 5. What is the Oldest I Can Get Coverage?

 Typically the oldest that insurance companies will initially provide coverage to seniors is 80 or 85 years old.
 However, a select few carriers will provide initial coverage up until the age of 90.
-Coverage for seniors in their 80s will be more expensive, so it is highly recommended that you get coverage sooner than later.
+Final expense life insurance for seniors over 80 will be more expensive, so it is highly recommended that you get coverage sooner than later.
 Death benefit amounts are also limited the older you are.

 6. What is the “North Carolina State-Regulated Final Expense Program” that I Got in the Mail?